grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

 We also spot a Wren, and a Mistle Thrust family in the scrub beyond divert our attention and result in a temporary confusion about which direction to head.
-Following consultation of the map, we decide we need to cross the river and a short trundle later and we are into the meadow.
+Following consultation of the map, we decide we need to cross the river and a short trundle later we are into the meadow.

 <figure class="figure">
   <img